 Joomla Usage Statistics

-So this is how many websites use Joomla.
-Its usage might seem unimpressive at first, but considering how large the Internet is, it is still a large and considerable amount.
-The United States has the largest portion of these websites – over 25,000.
-Although, this is just 10% of the reach WordPress has.
-The leading CMS platform, according to WordPress statistics, is currently home to 75 million websites.
+The platform’s usage might seem unimpressive at first, but considering how large the Internet is, and that Magento powers only 0.8%, and Drupal 1.6% of all sites, it is still a large and considerable amount.
+The United States has the largest portion of these websites – over 477,467.
+Although, this is just 6% of the reach WordPress has.
+The leading CMS platform, according to WordPress statistics, is currently home to 60 million websites.